hashicorp/terraform-provider-google/website/docs/r/cloud_build_trigger.html.markdown

 * `filename` -
   (Optional)
   Path, from the source root, to a file whose contents is used for the template.
+Either a filename or build template must be provided.

 * `ignored_files` -
   (Optional)